 - Removed unnecessary barriers and established clear pathways for recruitment of Aboriginal staff

 - Reviewed their selection practices for new staff

 - Built a workplace that is overwhelmingly supportive of their reconciliation vision, and Aboriginal employment in particular

 That looks a lot like commitment.
 Watch this space...

 My name is Lindsay Stanford.
 I'm a proud Gamilaraay woman.
 I'm also the founder and Principal Consultant of Blakworks Employment Solutions.
 I started Blakworks in 2008 to help Australian employers make Indigenous employment work by improving their understanding of Aboriginal employment, and building better workplaces to support Indigenous employment efforts.

 I have been helping employers and employment service providers with Aboriginal employment for more than 20 years.
-I have worked for small, medium and large employers, employment service providers, and boutique Indigenous employment consultancies across NSW and the ACT.
+I have worked for small, medium and large employers, employment service providers, and boutique Aboriginal employment consultancies across NSW and the ACT.